sola-st/ChangeGuard/README.md

 We provide a list of 299 annotated code changes that we used for our evaluation in `annotated_changes.json`.

-To run LExecutor one needs to execute the `Runner` module this works in two steps:
+To run LExecutorCC one needs to execute the `Runner` module this works in two steps:

 1. The compare scripts are created and instrumented
 ```